kubos/kubos/docs/architecture-overview.rst

 Kubos APIs
 ~~~~~~~~~~

 Kubos offers a library of APIs to simplify the process of writing mission applications and services.
 It includes software abstractions for communication protocols, like UART and I2C, as well as hardware abstractions for devices like the `ISIS iMTQ <https://www.isispace.nl/product/isis-magnetorquer-board/>`__

 - :doc:`Kubos API Documenation <apis/index>`

 Kubos Services
 ~~~~~~~~~~~~~~

-Kubos services are defined as any persistent process that is used to interact with the satellite.
-Services rarely make decisions, but will allow the user to accomplish typical flight software tasks such as telemetry storage, file management, shell access, hardware interaction, etc.
+A Kubos service is defined as any persistent process that is used to interact with the satellite.
+Services rarely make decisions, but will allow the user to accomplish typical flight software tasks such as telemetry storage, file management, shell access, and hardware interaction.

 - :doc:`Kubos Services <services/index>`

 Mission Applications
 ~~~~~~~~~~~~~~~~~~~~

 Mission applications are anything that governs the behavior of the satellite.
 Some common examples are deployment, housekeeping, and telemetry beaconing.
 Basically anything that you want the satellite to do autonomously goes into this category.

 - :doc:`Mission Applications <what-is-a-mission-application>`